 And here is the updated version:

 There’s some fuzzy language here, which needs to be unpacked.
-First, while Comcast promises not to block or throttle content, or to discriminate against lawful content, they carefully omit any mention of the third means of control: prioritization.
-It was explicitly disavowed in their former pledge, but is now conspicuously absent.
+First, while Comcast promises not to block or throttle content or discriminate against lawful content, they carefully omit any mention of the third means of control: prioritization.
+It was explicitly disavowed in their former pledge but is now conspicuously absent.

-Second, Comcast believes in transparency in their consumer policies.
+Second, Comcast believes in transparency in its consumer policies.
 That’s actually required of even a Title I entity under the Communications Act, so it’s not especially noteworthy to be noted herein.
-What has been left carefully unsaid is that, should Comcast change their consumer policies, so long as those changes are done transparently they would be operating within their rights as a Title I provider.
+What has been left carefully unsaid is that, should Comcast change its consumer policies, so long as those changes are done transparently, it would be operating within its rights as a Title I provider.

 Third, their final promise doesn’t actually mean much.
 If they are indeed reclassified under Title I, then the legally enforceable consumer protections would change to those of a television station rather than those of a common carrier.

-This post isn’t an invective against Comcast in particular, but the above does provide a telling example of what will very likely happen to any major telecom (Time-Warner, AT&T, Verizon, and others) with a regional monopoly and a vested interest in throwing its weight around, if and when the reclassification goes through.
+This post isn’t an invective against Comcast in particular.
+Still, the above does provide a telling example of what will very likely happen to any major telecom (Time-Warner, AT&T, Verizon, and others) with a regional monopoly and a vested interest in throwing its weight around if and when the reclassification goes through.